ISE-Neutrino/api-testing/README.md

 # APIs Testing

-This repository demonstrates by example how to make APIs End-to-End(e2e) testing using Http files (Http/Rest Client) and Load testing using K6
+This repository demonstrates by example how to make APIs End-to-End(e2e) testing using Http files and Rest Client.

 ## Prerequisites